 1. Create a Budget

-• 50/30/20 method
+• The 50/30/20 method

-• Envelope method
+• The envelope method

 2. Cut Back on Nonessentials

-Be aware that a large cold brew on your way to work every morning can add up, and eating out or spending $30 on takeout each week adds up to over $1,500 annually.
-More consequential changes are downsizing your home, accepting a roommate temporarily, or finding a part-time gig to supplement your income.
+Budgeting will help you find expenses that you can eliminate or reduce.
+Look closely at things that might seem insignificant to see if you are living beyond your means.
+For example, a large cold brew on your way to work every morning can add up, and eating out or spending $30 on takeout each week can add up to over $1,500 annually.

 3. Pay Off Your Debt

 Debt is expensive.
-High-interest credit card debt and buy-now-pay-later (BNPL) schemes can eat up your income as you struggle to pay the minimum while the interest mounts up.
+High-interest credit card debt and buy-now-pay-later schemes can eat up your income as you struggle to pay the minimum while the interest mounts up.
 Consider using a personal loan to consolidate debt and reduce the interest you’re paying.

 4. Save for Emergencies